TedHusted/awake/awake.md

 Toby nodded.

-“Did you find Brent’s phone among the other possessions?” asks Tate.
+“Did you find Brent’s phone among his other possessions?” asks Tate.
 “If the phone’s Motion and Fitness is enabled, it could help us in some blanks,”

 “No. Brent slept with his phone.
 There was a stand by his bed, to make it easier to look up things up at night.
 He took his phone every place.
 It would have been in the car with him.”